American Transmission Co. projects

 Alternative forms of energy production and conservation are important parts of the electricity equation.
 But they cannot be relied on exclusively to meet the need for energy.

-If we generate more electricity, are transmission lines still needed?
+If we generate more electricity, are power lines still needed?

-If we conserve energy will we still need additional transmission lines?
+If we conserve energy will we still need additional power lines?

 Building a new line provides certain, quantifiable relief to solve Wisconsin’s reliability problem.
 Energy conservation is a worthwhile endeavor, but the net impact on energy consumption is subject to a high degree of uncertainty.